My struggles as an int. blogger ..

 So for the conversation part of this post ;

-59 thoughts on “My struggles as an int. blogger ..
+59 responses to “My struggles as an int. blogger ..”

 I think you’re absolutely strong, lovely!
 Starting a book blog while having this struggle is very commendable.
 Keep reading and blogging! <3